mini-maxit/worker/README.md

 ## Processing Flow

 1. **Message Reception**: The worker listens to the `worker_queue` for incoming messages.
-2. **File Retrieval**: After parsing the message, the worker retrieves necessary files from the file storage service based on the provided `task_id`, `user_id`, and `user_solution_id`.
+2. **File Retrieval**: After parsing the message, the worker retrieves the submission file and test case files (inputs and expected outputs) from the file storage service based on the file locations specified in the message.
-3. **Execution**: The worker delegates the task to the Solution Runner service for processing.
+3. **Execution**: The worker compiles (if needed) and executes the solution against each test case, enforcing time and memory limits.
+4. **Verification**: The worker compares the output with expected results and evaluates test case outcomes.
+5. **File Upload**: The worker uploads result files (stdout, stderr, diff) to the file storage service at the specified locations.
-4. **Response Sending**: The worker sends a response back to the specified `backend_response_queue`, indicating the success or failure of the task execution.
+6. **Response Sending**: The worker sends a response back to the specified reply queue, indicating the success or failure of the task execution along with detailed test results.

 ## Response Structure
 Below are the possible responses from the worker service to different types of messages.